-A scenario I have witnessed too many times is the proud business owner bragging excitedly about their newly-developed whiz-bang website, which is definitely going to boost their sales.
+Too many times I have witnessed proud business owners bragging excitedly about their newly-developed whiz-bang website, which is definitely going to boost sales (how could it fail?).

-All too often, though, the eventual results are quite the opposite.
-The business owner is left scratching their head, wondering why their website isn’t magically attracting new customers – after all, it looks so stylish and cost so much to develop, it must have been a winning design!
+All too often, the eventual results are quite the opposite.
+The business owner is left scratching his/her head in confusion, wondering why their website isn't magically attracting new customers - after all, it looks so flash and cost so much to develop, it must have been a winning design!